eraiboluk/Password-generator/README.md

 It performed quite well on sites where you can type your password to measure your password strength on the Internet.

 You can leave your feedback about the program at eraiboluk@gmail.com.

+Version 1.1

+- Added a "Possible passwords" section
+- Made the code "more" understandable
+- Small fixes